juhopaak/cos-d441/README.md

 Programming examples for the University of Helsinki course "Statistical natural language processing for social science."

-To run the examples in this repository, you will need to install [Jupyter Notebook](https://jupyter.org/install) and [IRkernel](https://$
+To run the examples in this repository, you will need to install [Jupyter Notebook](https://jupyter.org/install) and [IRkernel](https://github.com/IRkernel/IRkernel) (for running the examples in R).
+Alternatively, you can just copy the code and use whichever environment you like.

 To begin, install required libraries by running the notebooks
 * 00 Setup Python.ipynb